fong-lab/fong-lab.github.io/contact/index.md

 ## Directions

 {% capture text %}
-We are part of the [Coulter Department of Biomedical Engineering](https://www.bme.gatech.edu/) at UNIST.
-The lab is located on the Georgia Tech campus on the 3rd floor of the U.A.
-Whitaker building in Room 3237.
+We are part of the [Department of  Computer Science and Engineering ](https://cse.unist.ac.kr/) at UNIST.
+The lab is located on the UNIST campus on the 5th floor of the 106 Engineering Bldg in Room 502-1.
 Card access is required for entry to lab spaces.

 Address: UNIST #BD 106 #RM 501-9, UNIST-gil 50, Uljoo-goon, Ulsan, South Korea, 44919 [[map](https://maps.app.goo.gl/acv1ejgGa7mrF6hF6)]